Delays to the relaunch of the MASH Meet & Eat sessions

 The very first eat-out had taken place in November 2017.

-This was due to significant staff changes and a temporary lack of staff capacity to complete the preparation work to complete the delivery of this service.
+This was due to significant staff changes and a temporary lack of staff capacity to carry out the preparation work to complete the delivery of this service.

 With the help of a small project award from the LEx Leaders Training Programme in 2023 and from other sources, we will be able to set aside a small bursary fund to assist any participants experiencing serious financial hardship - for all other attendees there will be a small charge of between £10.00 - £12.50 per session.
 All such charges will go back into the bursary fund.